shubhangi2803/Python-Projects/README.md

 # Python-Projects
-It consists of a good collection of projects made by me using Python.
+It consists of a good collection of projects made by me using Python and C++.